 - Manipulation of Machine Meters or Games – Tampering with COAMs to help improve outcomes for patrons or prevent winnings is prohibited.

 - No written contractual agreement between the Location License and Master License Holders – Before your COAMs go live it is required that you have a written contractual agreement between yourself as a Location License Holder (LLH) and your Master License Holder (MLH).
 This contract must span a minimum of a 12-month partnership.

 - Not having required decals for each machine – Each of your machines must have a valid (not expired) decal provided by the GLC.

 - Illegal Gaming/Gambling – It is illegal to conduct any unauthorized gambling at your location.

 - Not Having Proper Signage at Your Establishment – At minimum, it is a requirement that each establishment has the following signage and licenses present within the gaming area at all times.
 For more information on signage at your COAM establishments check out this blog Sign of the Times.
 Required signage includes:

 We hope that this guide helps provide you with additional information on what to expect when applying for your Location License and what is needed to maintain this license.
-With Accel Entertainment as your MLH it is our goal to help you stay on top of maintaining your license to allow the continuation and growth of Skilled Gaming at your establishment.
+With Tom's Amusement as your MLH it is our goal to help you stay on top of maintaining your license to allow the continuation and growth of Skill Gaming at your establishment.